ortus-boxlang/boxlang-docs/language/operators.md

 # Operators

 **Operators** are the foundation of **any** programming language.
 Operators are symbols that help a programmer to perform specific mathematical, structuring, destructuring, and logical computations on operands (variables or expressions).
-We can categorize the Boxlang operators into the following categories:
+We can categorize the BoxLang operators into the following categories:

 1. Arithmetic/Mathematical
 2. Assignment